inform-us/requirements_specifications/rules/CAM-ICU.md

 ## Chart 1a and 1b [Patient chart]
 **Percentage of eligible patients with positive CAM-ICU scores (day and night shifts)– weekly chart**

-Operational definition = out of all patients with at least two consecutive RASS scores of -3 to +4 in a shift what proportion of patients have at least one positive CAM-ICU score on a weekly basis?
+Operational definition = out of all patients with at least two consecutive RASS scores (or forward filled scores) of -3 to +4 what proportion of patients have at least one positive CAM-ICU score during day and night shifts on a weekly basis?

 ## Chart 1a
 **Weekly Percentage of positive CAM-ICU scores (day shift)**
 1. Break the week down into fourteen 12-hour shift epochs, seven 08:00-19:59 and seven 20:00-07:59.
 2. For each 12-hour day shift epoch (08:00-19:59), calculate the number of patients with at least two consecutive RASS scores of -3 to +4 at least one of which is in this shift
-3. For each every 12-hour day shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
+3. For each 12-hour day shift epoch, calculate the number of patients that have had at least one positive CAM-ICU score documented that shift
    - Numerator = number of patients that have had at least one positive CAM-ICU score documented each day shift
-   - Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 in each day shift
+   - Denominator =  number of patients with at least two consecutive RASS scores of -3 to +4 one of which is in each day shift
 5. Divide step 3 number by step 2 number.
 Denote as percentage.
 This is the shift's percentage of positive CAM-ICU scores (day shift)
 6. Repeat steps 2-4 seven times for each 12-hour day shift epoch in the week
 7. Sum all day shift percentages, divide by seven.
 Denote as percentage.
 This is the weekly percentage of positive CAM-ICU scores (day shift).